Skip to main content

 tip

 Ensure that a successful data orchestration has synced before you execute a query.
-Data orchestration consolidates your data ensures it can be queried.
+Data orchestration consolidates your data and ensures that it can be queried.

 • Actions: The action that the automation performs.
-For example, create a vulnerability ticket.
+For example, create a vulnerability ticket, push vulnerability tickets, or create a false positive request.

 • Run: The method in which the automation runs.